McGuin History, Family Crest & Coats of Arms

 The surname McGuin was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
 The earliest recorded bearer of the name was Dovenaldus Ewain, documented in 1164.

-Important Dates for the McGuin family
+Early History of the McGuin family

 This web page shows only a small excerpt of our McGuin research.
 Another 136 words (10 lines of text) covering the years 1164, 1178, 1546, 1555, 1598, 1621, 1636, 1664, 1717, 1611, 1687, 1633, 1681, 1678 and are included under the topic Early McGuin History in all our PDF Extended History products and printed products wherever possible.